 - Personalized Tshirts, signs, mugs, tumblers, tiles, cards, stencils, totes, anything will vinyl on it, anything with iron-on vinyl, print and cut projects, draw projects, Infusible Ink projects.
 Everything in my Ultimate Guide of Cricut Ideas list was made with an Explore = Explore

-5. Is cost a factor?
+5. Is cost or space a factor?

 - If you are on a limited budget and just need a great vinyl cutting machine to start a side business or to craft your little heart out = Explore Family